SE::Yandex::WordStat::ByRegion -

 Queries

-As queries, you should specify keywords, just as you would enter them directly into the Wordstat search form, for example:
+Keywords should be specified as queries, just as if they were entered directly into the Wordstat search form, for example:

 test

-A-Parser supports flexible result formatting thanks to the built-in templater Template Toolkit, which allows it to output results in any form, as well as in structured formats, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in template engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured one, such as CSV or JSON

 Default output